sonnygeorge/routine-butler/README.md

 ## 👾 Who would use it?

-First and foremost, the app is for my own use (I have already built raspberry-pi+lockbox+touchscreen kiosk setup).
+First and foremost, the app is for my own use (I have already built the raspberry-pi+lockbox+touchscreen kiosk setup).

 ![picture of the lockbox and kiosk](https://i.imgur.com/64x0Byw.jpeg)